realworldocaml/book/en/json.md

   algebraic data types includes a reference to the name of the type being defined).
 Fields such as `Assoc` can contain references to more JSON fields, and thus precisely describe the underlying JSON data structure.
+The JSON `List` can contain fields of different types, unlike the OCaml `list` whose contents must be uniform.
 * The definition specifically includes a `Null` variant for empty fields.
 OCaml doesn't allow null values by default, so this must be encoded like any other value.
-* The differences between certain OCaml and JSON data structures is more obvious.
-For example, a JSON `List` can contain more JSON fields, whereas an OCaml `list` must contain values that are all the same type.
 * The type definition uses polymorphic variants and not normal variants.
 This will become significant later when we extend it with custom extensions to the JSON format.